-1. Introduction
+1 Introduction

-The ability to make reliable early detection of temporal events has many potential applications in a wide range of fields, ranging from security (e.g., pandemic attack detection), environmental science (e.g., tsunami warning) to healthcare (e.g., risk-of-falling detection) and robotics (e.g., affective computing).
+The ability to make reliable early detection of temporal events has many potential applications in a wide range of fields, including security (e.g., pandemic attack detection), environmental science (e.g., tsunami warning), healthcare (e.g., risk-of-falling detection), entertainment (e.g., gaming), and robotics (e.g., affective computing).
 A temporal event has a duration, and by early detection, we mean to detect the event as soon as possible, after it starts but before it ends, as illustrated in Fig. 1.
-To see why it is important to detect events before they finish, consider a concrete example of building a robot that can affectively interact with humans.
-Arguably, a key requirement for such a robot is its ability to accurately and rapidly detect the human emotional states from facial expression so that appropriate responses can be made in a timely manner.
-More often than not, a socially acceptable response is to imitate the current human behavior.
+To see why it is important to detect events before they finish, consider a concrete example of building a e-mail: ftorre@cs.cmu.edu robot that can affectively interact with humans.
+Arguably, a key requirement for such a robot is its ability to accurately and rapidly detect a human's emotional states from facial expression so that appropriate responses can be made in a timely manner.
+More often than not, a socially acceptable response is to imitate the human's current behavior.
 This requires facial events such as smiling or frowning to be detected even before they are complete; otherwise, the imitation response would be out of synchronization.